-There are many bones in the foot and ankle, and fractures or breaks of each can have a different effect on the body.
-In every case, an injury as serious as a fracture will mean a sharp inability to bear any weight.
+The foot and ankle together contain 26 bones, each of which will impact the body differently if fractured or broken.
+In every case, an injury as serious as a fracture will mean an inability to bear weight, severely affecting mobility.
 This can be quite painful and may offset balance, put increased pressure on the other leg and joints, and even affect overall mood due to the lack of exercise that will likely ensue.
-If the break or fracture is not addressed quickly, a collapsed bone, severed ligament, or permanent deformity can develop.
+If the injury is not addressed quickly, a collapsed bone, severed ligament, or permanent deformity can develop.

-In the case of breaks or fractures, foot treatment can often be as straightforward as a cast or brace if treated in a timely manner.
-After an X-ray procedure, a physician can determine how to proceed.
-Otherwise, if the break is serious enough or ignored, surgery will be necessary to offset the shift in the foot and ankle structure.
+In the case of breaks or fractures, treatment can often be as straightforward as a cast or brace if the injury is treated promptly.
+After an X-ray is taken, the physician can determine how to proceed.
+For serious breaks or those that have been ignored for some time, surgery will be necessary to offset the shift in the foot and ankle structure.
 Other cases, such as stress fractures, may require protective footgear for two to four months.

 For swelling or other symptoms when a fracture is not present, the treatment will depend on the cause of the issue.
 Increased pressure on the foot and ankle, such as during pregnancy, may be treated with protective footwear and medication may be prescribed.
 If heart failure or alcoholism is the underlying cause, lifestyle changes will be recommended along with protective footwear.

 Don't suffer with foot pain, potentially exacerbating an injury.
 Call Sarasota Orthopedic Associates to make an appointment with our foot doctor today at one of our several convenient locations.